TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

    using the JxBrowser Java API.
 2. A web server that accepts print requests and generates web pages to print via JxBrowser.
-The print requests enclose the specifics of the tabular data to be printed.
-The generated files represent the rendered tables built with HTML/CSS/JS.
+The print requests enclose the specifics of the tabular data to be printed, while the generated files represent the rendered tables built with HTML/CSS/JS.
-3. A client side that renders the table and sends it to the server for PDF export.
+3. A client side that allows to tweak the table and send it to the server for PDF export.
-   The table data can be tweaked before printing via the designated filter controls.
+   The table data is tweaked via the designated filter controls.

-The technology stack used in this particular project is JxBrowser 8, Ktor as a web server, and Grid.js for the table rendering.
+The technology stack used in this project is [JxBrowser 8][jxbrowser], [Ktor][ktor] as a web server, and [Grid.js][gridjs] for the table rendering.

 ### Prerequisites
 1. [JDK 17+][jdk].